qubic/integration/Partners/README.md

 This documentation describes best practises to integrate/interact with Qubic for partners.

 ## Qubic RPC
 The Qubic RPC is your gatway to the Qubic Network.
-For test purposes, you can use https://testapi.qubic.org.
+For test purposes, you can use https://testapi.qubic.org as baseUrl.

 > [Swagger/OpenAPI Documentation](qubic-rpc-doc.html)